 5 points to consider when choosing your newborn photographer

-It may seem like a fairly simple process, but there are a some very important factors to bear in mind when looking for a newborn photographer.
+It may seem like a fairly simple process, (just find a newborn photographer that takes nice pictures and has availability and job done, right?!), but there are a some very important factors to bear in mind when looking for a newborn photographer.
 Here are a few points to help you make the best choice for you and your little one.

-1) Safety & Training - In my 7 year career I have only ever been asked once about what qualifications and safety training I have.
-Its very easy for us to assume that because a person says and advertises that they are a newborn photographer, does not necessarily mean that they have been trained in newborn photography and how to pose babies safely.
+1) Safety & Training - In my 9 year career I have only ever been asked once about what qualifications and safety training I have.
+It's very easy for us to assume that because a person says and advertises that they are a newborn baby photographer, that does not necessarily mean that they have been trained in newborn photography and how to pose babies safely.
 Don't be afraid to ask a photographer about their experience and training.
 After all, they are handling your most precious little bean!

-2) Insurance - It is also worth checking that your photographer is fully insured.with Public Indemnity Insurance.
-This makes sure you (and they) are covered should (in the very unlikely event) anything get damaged or anyone hurt.
+2) Insurance - It is also worth checking that your photographer is fully insured with Public Indemnity Insurance.
+This makes sure you (and they) are covered should (in the very unlikely event) anything gets damaged or anyone hurt.
 Any professional service should be insured.

 4) Price - The photography world can be a minefield when it comes to how much a newborn photo shoot can cost, and not only that, each photographer will have a different way of pricing their services and they likely will vary greatly in amounts.
 This is largely down to the experience and training of the photographer.
 Those that are starting out or are new in their career may charge significantly less whilst they build their portfolio.
 Photography packages vary with many photographers charging for the photo session then providing options for various packages for you to choose from.
 These are usually for digital images but may also include prints too.
 Others may offer more of an 'all inclusive' package where you pay a set amount for a certain number of images.
 These may be digital images, prints or a mix.
 Be sure to find out exactly what the expected costs are likely to be, so you don't get caught out.
 As with most services throughout the world, with photography, its is often a 'you get what you pay for' entity, however, there are many exceptions to this and it is important to work to a reasonable budget that suits you.